-According to a recent HBR report, “Women are underrepresented in the C-suite, receive lower salaries, and are less likely to receive a critical first promotion to manager than men.”
+According to an October 2017 HBR article,* “Women are underrepresented in the C-suite, receive lower salaries, and are less likely to receive a critical first promotion to manager than men.”
+No surprise there.
 But, once you make it up that ladder, based on hard work and your engineering excellence, did you ever think you might not be prepared to lead?

-At Brown University’s School of Professional Studies, our research suggests that people in the early years of their career have strong technical skills, which gets them up the first rank.
+At Brown University’s School of Professional Studies, our research suggests that people in the early years of their careers in STEM fields have strong technical skills, which gets them up the first rank.
 But once they want to move up another level, they lack skills beyond those technical ones to help them succeed.

 We recently conducted a series of in-depth interviews with more than 30 senior leaders in top technology companies to identify the key skills and capabilities technical personnel need to progress in management.
-Not surprisingly, we learned that technical professionals tend to have core strengths: They are proficient technical and analytical thinkers who drive to the root causes of problems and dive deeply into details in a structured, systematic and disciplined way.
+We learned that technical professionals tend to be detail-oriented analytical thinkers who drive to the root causes of problems and dive deeply into the weeds in a structured, systematic and disciplined way.

 In their early careers, these traditional strengths serve them well, but they often stumble when asked to lead bigger teams and achieve success through the efforts of others.
-There are too many cases of brilliant technical professionals floundering once outside their functional areas.
+There are too many cases of brilliant technical professionals – across gender – floundering once outside their functional areas.

 - People skills.
 Technical experts are masters of facts, data management and control processes.
-But to advance as leaders, they must develop the skills to work with and through others.
+But to advance as leaders, they must develop the interpersonal skills to work with and through others.
 Leaders must inspire their teams, manage conflict and give feedback in ways that encourage others to progress rapidly toward shared goals.
-By understanding how their teams view the world, effective leaders can have expanded knowledge resources available when making decisions and taking action.
-Leaders learn quickly that interpersonal dynamics are central to the mission.
+By understanding how their teams view the world, effective leaders expand their vantage points to problem-solve more effectively.